jeffgodwyll/jeffgodwyll.com/pages/posts/2015/google-appegine-vendoring-done-right.md

 This approach(the one outlined in the docs) is quite easy and better.
 But occasionally I just want to be able to quickly test some functionality from my python console and be sure too that this will work in my GAE dev environment.
 Some prefer to use
 [GAE's interactive console][gae-console].
-I do too, but nothing beats cool [terminal colors][term-colors] and stuff :D.
+I do too at times, but nothing beats cool [terminal colors][term-colors] and stuff :D.